Skip to content

 Ilya Masalov, Head of Mobile, Knowledge Genesis Group

 I take on-call.
 Every company I've joined, I've put myself on the rotation before asking anyone else to.
-I step into the gaps — customer support, incident response, the work nobody wants.
-I hire for judgment, not credentials, and I get out of the way once people have what they need.
+Customer support, incident response, whatever nobody wants to do, I do it first.
+I hire for judgment over credentials and get out of the way once people have what they need.
+If your team is apologizing for doctor appointments, you have a culture problem, not a performance problem.

 I also love to cook / play guitar / and hike.